julianeon/React-Landing-Page-Learn-React/README.md

 I'm creating this to show a real working example of a React website that can be created and deployed easily.

+I've changed the data.json text and some of the component text, and also deployed it to S3.

 It has no new code functionality, but that could be added upon request.

 You can customize the template for yourself by adding content to src/data/data.json and images to public/img/.